 On your 2014 bucket list: Discover the wines of the Cote Roannaise!

 2014 is coming soon.
-What will the Early new year bring us?
+What will bring 2014, Early snow like last year?
 Trendwatchers say they expect we’ll start drinking some of the white wines with ice.
 Following our desire of drinking less alcohol, adding a bit of ice to some of the white wines will no longer be a taboo.

 Besides the Vermentino, trendwatchers point to the Gamay grape as a good candidate.
 Since the Gamay grape plays a leading role in the Cote Roannaise, now is the time to discover this lesser known winery area of the famous Loire Valley.
 It’s really worth visiting.